DanielSharp01/ConsoleChess/README.md

 - [x] Promotion
 - [x] Hit graphs for legal move resolution
 - [x] Legal move resolution - so that you can't put yourself in check
-- [ ] Autodetect checkmate and stalemate (we're halfway there)
-- [ ] GUI update

-## Major branch plan:
-- The non over engineered version with less optimization but perhaps better understandibility

-## Documentation:
-- Will also update with a documentation soon...